 If you’re up for a rewarding challenge, take a quick drive to Never Never Picnic Area and follow Rosewood Creek walking track down to mighty Red Cedar Falls – you won’t regret it!
 Red Cedar is the tallest waterfall accessible by walking track in Dorrigo National Park.
 Remember to take a rubbish bag with you as there are no bins provided at Never Never picnic area.

-Did you know: This year marks 25 years of the Gondwana Rainforests of Australia.
+Did you know: 2019 marked 25 years of the Gondwana Rainforests of Australia.
 The unique plants, animals, ancient landscapes and subtropical rainforests of this UNESCO World Heritage area are an incredible example of the major stages of Earth’s evolution.

 Ebor Falls – Guy Fawkes River National Park